krolique/project_euler/docs/math/combinations-and-permutations.rst

                                                    [c, b, a]
                                                    [b, c, a]

-Continuing with our previous example where we have a set of 4 digits and want to pick 2 items but this time without repetitions.
+Continuing with our previous example where we have a list of 4 digits and want to pick 2 items but this time without repetitions.

 Let's say we picked **1** then our options for the next number are limited to